Free training – giving hair and beauty professionals the tools to help people living with domestic abuse.

 The Cut it Out campaign was launched in Norfolk after the death of Kerri McAuley, who was killed in 2017 by her abusive partner.
 Before her death, Kerri had talked to her hairdresser about her abuse.

-- Free 90 minute online domestic abuse training in May and June
+- Free 90 minute online domestic abuse training

 - Free follow up support